 - Achieve their greater water efficiency via several technology options

 The EPA can award the WaterSense label to virtually all water-using fixtures and appliances.
-Look for it when you’re shopping for toilets, showerheads, faucets, sprinkler heads, and more.
-Switching to WaterSense fixtures is one of the best ways to save water in your home.
+Switching to WaterSense fixtures is one of the best and easiest ways to conserve water in your home.

 Brushing your teeth?
 Washing your hands?
 Turn off your tap water whenever you’re not actively using it.
 You can always turn it back on for a second if you need it again.
 This may sound like a tiny change (and it is!), but you’d be surprised how much water it saves.